Electric dipole moment of the neutron from a flavor changing Higgs boson: Diagrams with one FC coupling -and a -coupling

 where $F_2$ is given in (\ref{F-quantity}) and where $\hat{e}_s = \hat{e}_b = -1/3$ are charges for the photon-emitting quarks, and the $\lambda$'s and the $\xi$'s are CKM factors:

-Note that only the right-handed couplings $Y_R$ contribute to the amplitude, due to the chiral structure of the two loop diagrams.
-Within the Wolfenstein parametrization, $\lambda_t$ is of fifth order in $\lambda \, = \, \lambda_u$, while $\xi_u$ and $\xi_t$ are only of third order.
 The $\Delta f$'s in (\ref{dFCHf}) are differences, due to GIM-cancellation, between loop functions $f(q,\tilde{q})$, for given flavors $q =s,b$ and $\tilde{q} =u,c,t$.
-These are functions of quark, $W$-boson and Higgs masses and are integrals over {\it one} Feynman parameter involving logarithmic and dilogarithmic functions, and is given in eq. (\ref{f-function}) in the Appendix.
-Above , we have used the shortages
+These are functions of quark, $W$-boson and Higgs masses.
+Above, I have used the shortages

 and so on in a self-explanatory way.